FranciscoDiaz1/test/WriteUp1.md

 - Found the saved base pointer with `p $rsp`.
 - Calculated the offset to the return address with `p/d`.

-3. **Constructed the Payload**:
-- Created a unique pattern manually since tools like `cyclic` or `pwntools` were unavailable.
-- Built a payload with:
-  - A **NOP sled** to ensure reliable execution.
-  - Reverse shellcode to spawn `/bin/sh`.
-  - Overwrote the return address with the calculated buffer address.

 4. **Tested the Exploit**:
 - Compiled the vulnerable program and payload: